Noroff-FEU-Assignments/cross-course-project-HGarden/README.md

 For this project i was asked to create a webpage for one of three options, i chose gamehub.
 Been working on this over multiple classes.

+Order on what i have worked on:

+- Design
-- List item 1
+- Html
-- List item 2
+- CSS
-- List item 3
+- JS
+- wordpress rest api

 ## Built With